Amazon DSP vs Sponsored Display Ads: Differences You Should Know

 • Product detail page

-sponsored display ad on search result page
+sponsored display ad on search result page @@ sponsored display ad on search result page

 Your ad can show up right when shoppers are considering similar items.
 This boosts your chances of conversion by reminding them that you offer something they might like better.